 The characteristics of Penetrating sealers are –

-- They provide protection to the concrete or stone without being visible or changing the colour or appearance of the substrate.
+- They provide protection to the concrete or stone without being visible or changing the color or appearance of the substrate.

 - They give a natural matte finish to the substrate.

-- They are breathable hence allow the water vapour to escape from the stone or concrete.
+- They are breathable hence allowing the water vapor to escape from the stone or concrete.